 When Apple added USB-C charging to its 2nd generation AirPods Pro earphones, it also promised lossless streaming support from the upcoming Vision Pro mixed reality headset – suggesting we’re a little closer to seeing the tech on other devices.
 The original, Lightning-equipped AirPods Pro 2nd gen also came with an H2 chip that offered Bluetooth 5.3 connectivity, improved noise cancellation and a conversation boost feature for those with hearing challenges to follow conversations more clearly.
 These are all things we’d love to see on the AirPods Max 2.

 AirPods Max 2: potential release date and price

-According to TF International Securities analyst Ming-Chi Kuo in a series of tweets, Apple is looking to ship its next batch of AirPods products in the second half of 2024 or the beginning of 2025.
-That includes the AirPods Max 2 and, interestingly, a cheaper set of AirPods.
-Apple, says Ming-Chi Kuo, are targeting a price of $99 for these new buds, or around £100 in the UK.
-They’re still not cheap, but they’re not £500+ either.
+According to TF International Securities analyst Ming-Chi Kuo, Apple is looking to ship its next batch of AirPods products in the second half of 2024 or the beginning of 2025.
+That includes the AirPods Max 2 and, interestingly, a cheaper set of AirPods targeting a price of $99/£99.

 We think this is quite late for AirPods Max 2 and we’re quite convinced that the reality is somewhere in between.
 If we had to bet on it, we’d say that late 2023 is still a likely scenario – despite them not arriving alongside the iPhone 15 in September.

-As for the price, there’s not too much to go on.
-In Gurman’s report, he mentioned he hoped for a price drop, but offered no information on whether there would be one.
+As for the AirPods Max 2 price, there’s not too much to go on.
 AirPods 2 debuted at the same price as the original AirPods, so we might get the same luxury with the Max successor.
 AirPods Max currently retail for $549/£549, so expect a figure in the same ballpark.
 And with them being seriously undercut by the better $350/£350 Beats Studio Pro, there’s a fearsome gauntlet there that has been laid down by Apple’s own Beats brand.